Velko/AoC_2024/README.md

 I was worried that if the number goes too low, it might generate a large amount of combinations to check (like 7 out of 13), but it did stay high enough.

+Those non-numeric answers are killing me!
+Since it is not allowed by authors of AoC to include any part of a puzzle in a published solution, I try my best to comply.
+I have a "test loader" that loads the inputs and expected results from external files (ones, I keep private).
+It was working quite well while the expected answer was numeric.
+On Day 17 I could get away with concatenating digits, now I had no choice, but to calculate a hash of the string.